 Stomach acid is supposed to stay in your stomach.
 But if a faulty valve at the top of your stomach is leaky, acid can wash (or “reflux”) up, causing a burning sensation called heartburn, which has nothing to do with your heart.

-In many cases, you prevent heartburn by eating less, avoiding trigger foods, and eating more slowly.
+Ideally, you can reduce reflux symptoms simply by losing weight or changing your habits-like not lying down within 2 hours of eating.While you are struggling with symptoms, there are medications you can take.
 But if changing your habits doesn’t bring relief, there are plenty of over-the-counter and prescription medicines that can help cool the burn.

 Before you choose one, get to know the options.
 And keep in mind that sometimes what you think is heartburn is something else.
 So before you start any heartburn treatment, it’s best to see a doctor to rule out other issues.